 Psychology Sussex retains session notes and any other relevant clinical information for no more than 7 years after your last appointment.
 All hard copies of notes/reports will be stored in locked files and digital information will be stored on an encrypted, password protected computer.
 After this time, hard copy information will be shredded and disposed of appropriately and digital information will be deleted.

 The preceding legislation to GDPR, the Data Protection Act, specified that healthcare practitioners were legally required to store medical records for 7 years from the last appointment.
 Though the GDPR does not specify a period for the retention of medical records, it does encourage a limit to be set with a rationale for that limit.
-Psychology Sussex’s rationale for choosing a period of 7 years is that this is line with the legislation preceding GDPR and that this length of time provides an ample period from the date of your last appointment or contact.
+Psychology Sussex’s rationale for choosing a period of 5 years is that this is an ample period from the date of your last appointment or contact.should you wish to resume appointments and our practitioners are able to access notes pertaining to the care you have previously received.
 We retain these records for the best interests of both clients and practitioners.